 The best-known waterfall in Grundarfjörður is Kirkjufellsfoss waterfall with the backdrop of the prominent mountain Kirkjufell, the most photographed mountain on the Snæfellsnes peninsula.

 But you will find 2 other lovely waterfalls close to Kverná in the outskirt of Grundarfjörður town; Kvernárfoss waterfall and Grundarfoss waterfall.
 I know that most people drive by these waterfalls, but I include them in my visit.

-To get to one of these waterfalls, Kvernárfoss waterfall in Kverná river, you will have to walk through the horse pastures above the Kverná farm.
+To reach one of these waterfalls, Kvernárfoss waterfall in Kverná river, you will have to walk through the horse pastures above the Kverná farm.

 I have got a painting of this waterfall in my living room, which was given to my grandfather by his sisters on his 70th birthday back in 1973.
 One of his sisters was living at Kverná farm and two of her sons live here now.

-My grandfather was raised in Grundarfjörður and we visited his home turf with him when I was little.
-Later on I visited it often with my parents, so I have got fond memories and a lot of feelings for this part of the Snæfellsnes peninsula.
+My grandfather was raised here in Grundarfjörður and we visited his home turf with him when I was little.
+Later on, I visited it often with my parents, so I have got fond memories and a lot of feelings for this part of the Snæfellsnes peninsula.

 My grandfather moved to Reykjavík when he was in his teens, as his father drowned in the bay just outside of their home.
 It was not easy for my great-grandmother, who was left alone with many children plus being pregnant at the time her husband drowned :(